 The coronavirus is a fluid situation.
 We are constantly reviewing our emergency plans and are prepared to initiate additional protocols as needed.
 Please continue to check our website and social media for updates.

-Note that airlines at GSP require face masks for all passengers on board all flights.
-GSP requires face masks for all passengers and visitors in the terminal and encourages passengers to follow guidelines from the Center for Disease Control.
-Rideshare companies including Uber and Lyft may also require drivers and riders to wear face masks.
+Face masks are optional for all passengers and visitors in the terminal and on board aircraft.
+GSP encourages passengers to follow guidelines from the Center for Disease Control.

 We encourage travelers to check with their airline and ground transportation provider for the latest requirements.
 We have provided a guide to restrictions at our domestic destinations here so you can Know Before You Go.